LispCookbook/cl-cookbook/type.md

 A type specifier is a form specifying a type.
 As mentioned above, returning value of the function `type-of` and the second argument of `typep` are both type specifiers.

-The function `type-of` usually returns a type specifier in the form of a list.
-The head of the list is a symbol and the rest is subsidiary type information.
-Such a type specifier is called a compound type specifier.
-For example, `(integer 0 4611686018427387903)` and `(vector number 100)` are type specifiers of this kind.
+As shown above, `(type-of 1234)` returns `(INTEGER 0 4611686018427387903)`.
+This kind of type specifiers are called compound type specifier.
+It is a list whose head is a symbol indicating the type.
+The rest part of it is complementary information.

 ~~~lisp
 * (typep '#(1 2 3) '(vector number 3))
 T
 ~~~

+Here the complementary information of the type `vector` is its elements type and size respectively.

 The rest part of a compound type specifier can be a `*`, which means "anything".
 For example, the type specifier `(vector number *)` denotes a